akospaska/MyglsPluginLite/README.md

 - The backend code is NodeJS and the communication between the app and the shopify works via GraphQL.
 - The application has been separated into different layers.

 - Controllers
 - Facade (Where the logic happens)
 - DataAccessLayer

-- I have used the latest Ecmascript features, and there is no any callback hell at all.
+- I have used the latest Ecmascript features, and there is no callback hell at all.

 ### Frontend